magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 I see a pitch with no lines, no end.
 You can’t really win on it… but maybe it’s worth running anyway.

 **MARK** *(after a pause, voice careful):*
 I see… questions.
 Equations too vast to solve.
-It’s unsettling, but… beautiful too.
+It’s unsettling, yet… beautiful too.

 *(Will’s eyes don’t leave the sky.
 When he answers, his words are measured, his voice quiet but heavy, cutting through the night like a verdict.)*